roquec/portfolio/src/content/_projects/portfolio-website/index.md

 ## Final Thoughts
 This personal portfolio website has been a labor of passion, allowing me to showcase my work, enhance my online presence, and experiment with creative design and technical solutions.
-I hope you enjoy exploring the site and the content it holds.
-If you have any questions or feedback, feel free to reach out.
+I invite you to explore the site and its content, and I welcome any questions or feedback.